sidkrs/PCA-Sector-ETF-Rebalancing/README.md

 ## Results

-For the period from July 2012 (due to rolling timeframe) to January 2024:
+For the period analyzed:

-- **Best Sharpe Ratio**: 4.94
+- **Best Sharpe Ratio**: 0.872
-- **Optimal PC Weights**: PC1 (10%), PC2 (84%), PC3 (6%)
+- **Optimal PC Weights**: PC1 (4%), PC2 (95%), PC3 (1%)

-- **Sole Weighting** Additionally, weighting just PC2 (100%) returns a portfolio that also comfortably beats the benchmark.
+Performance metrics:
+- **Annualized Alpha**: 8.16% (0.0816)
+- **Beta**: 0.75811
+- **R-squared**: 0.43692
+- **Max Drawdown**: -0.23334

 ## Interpretation

-The high weighting of PC2 (84%) suggests that the second most influential factor in sector returns is driving the strategy's performance.
+The high weighting of PC2 (95%) suggests that the second most influential factor in sector returns is driving the strategy's performance.
 This could indicate:

 1. **Sector Rotation**: PC2 might capture sector rotation trends, allowing the strategy to adapt to changing market leadership.
 2. **Risk Factors**: PC2 may represent important risk factors not captured by the market's primary trend (usually represented by PC1).
 3. **Economic Cycles**: The second component could be sensitive to economic cycle shifts, enabling the strategy to adjust to different macroeconomic environments.

+The annualized alpha of 8.16% suggests that the strategy is generating significant excess returns compared to the benchmark, after accounting for market risk.
+This is a strong positive indicator of the strategy's performance.
+The beta of 0.75811 indicates that the strategy is less volatile than the market.
+The R-squared value of 0.43692 suggests that about 44% of the portfolio's movements can be explained by the benchmark's movements, indicating a moderate level of correlation with the market.

 ## Visualizations